vince/gng/index.md

 ### Full auto fire

 Fully automated guns, such as SMGs and machine guns give the player the option to use **Full Auto Fire**.
 First roll the quality die for the weapon and note its result - you can make that many attacks with this weapon in a row, until it jams and you have to stop shooting.
-Fixing a gun that is jammed when in combat takes a moment.
+Fixing a gun that is jammed when in combat takes an action.
 Don't forget that **Full Auto Fire** uses one Slug per attack made.

 ## Combat